opensearch-project/sql/docs/dev/Pagination.md

 - By default all requests will be a cursor request - meaning the response will contain `cursor` key to fetch next page of result.
 This is true for all queries which cursor is supported.
 - Cursor is supported only via `POST` HTTP request.
-- If `fetch_size` is omitted from request, it will default to **1000**, unless overridden by cluster settings (See below).
+- If `fetch_size` is omitted from request, the query will fallback to non-cursor behavior.
-- A `fetch_size` value of **0**, will imply no cursor and query will fallback to non-cursor behavior.
+- A `fetch_size` value of **0**, will imply no cursor and query will fallback to non-cursor behavior too.
 This will allow to use/not-use cursor on a per query basis.
 - If SQL query limit is less than `fetch_size`, no cursor context will be open and all results will be fetched in first page.
 - Negative or non-numeric values of `fetch_size` will throw `400` exception.
 - If `cursor` is given as JSON field in request, other fields like `fetch_size` , `query`, `filter`, `parameters` will be ignored.